Whole Earth Covid-19 Preparedness and Guidelines

 Besides a few adjustments due to new regulations, not much will change for Summer 2021 camps.
 Face coverings are still required in outdoor public spaces when physical distancing is not possible.
 Please check back in this section for updated procedures, coming soon.

 We are committed to running high-quality, engaging camps that prioritize the health of participants and reduce the risk of contacting the SARS-CoV-2 virus and the associated COVID-19 disease.
 And while studies show that being outdoors carries a lower risk, there is potential risk in any social interaction.
-Kids are enjoying camp and the opportunity to socialize with their peers outdoors.

 Changes to Our Camp Experience